sirmdub/demoapache/README.md

 # demoapache
-A docker image that simply runs a quick apache web server
+A simple docker image that simply runs a quick apache web server